dtgay/badges/presentations/flock_pres.rst

 Gamification
 ============

-Last year, I completed a summer research fellowship where a team of four game design students and I explored the idea of a Fedora RPG.
+Last year, I completed a summer research fellowship where a team of 4 game design students and I explored the idea of a Fedora RPG.

 **Fedora Badges is different.**